John M. Berry (Minnesota politician): Death

 John McDonogh Berry died in his home the morning of November 8, 1887 from "creeping paralysis", likely Guillain-Barre syndrome.
-His remains were consigned to rest at Lakewood cemetery where family and friends were in attendance, including Governor Andrew Ryan McGill, Judge George B. Young, and Minnesota Secretary of State Hans Mattson.
+His remains were buried in Lakewood Cemetery with family and friends in attendance, including Governor Andrew Ryan McGill, Judge George B. Young, and Minnesota Secretary of State Hans Mattson.
 The Minnesota Supreme Court and state capitol were closed on the day of the services.